Execute Tests and Analyze Results

 If there are existing unit test sessions, you can run or debug some or all tests in a session:

-Select tests that you want to execute in the Unit Test Sessions window and click Run Unit Tests / Debug Unit Tests on the toolbar or press Ctrl+T,R / Ctrl+T,D.
+Select tests that you want to execute in the Unit Test Sessions window and click Run Unit Tests Ctrl+T,R / Debug Unit Tests Ctrl+T,D on the toolbar.

 As tests are running in a unit test session, the execution progress is shown in the status bar under the toolbar of the Unit Test Sessions window and the Stop Execution button becomes active.
 You can click this button to abort execution of the tests.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.